-From Hotel New Wakasa, you can reach many of Nara’s top attractions by foot.
+From your accommodations, you can reach many of Nara’s top attractions by foot.
 For some travellers, however, the location away from the transport hubs can be a bit of a windfall.
 It’s about a half mile from the nearest train station and about one mile from the JR Nara Station.

 Piazza Hotel Nara

 Besides spacious rooms, there aren’t a lot of places to stay in Nara that allow for smoking.
 The Piazza Hotel Nara is an exception.
 While most of the rooms are non-smoking, they do have a few that cater to smokers.
 (This is one of the odd quirks of accommodations in Japan.)